aicjofs/zclassic-swing-wallet-ui/README.md

 ## Graphical user interface wrapper for the [ZCash](https://z.cash/) command line tools

-This program is intended to make it easy to work with the ZCash client tools by providing a Graphical User Interface (GUI) that acts as a wrapper and presents the information in a user-friendly manner.
+This program provides a Graphical User Interface (GUI) for the ZCash client tools that acts as a wrapper and presents the information in a user-friendly manner.

 ![Screenshot](https://github.com/vaklinov/zcash-swing-wallet-ui/raw/master/docs/ZCashWallet.png "Main Window")